-Online Qual vs. Face-to-Face: Why Some Marketing Researchers Continue to Opt for F2F?
+Online Qual vs. Face-to-Face: Why it is Time for Market Researchers to Go Online.

 There’s a steady rise in social media.
 A spread of high-speed internet.
 And, almost everyone uses some form of digital communication.
 But in spite of all that, a study has shown that only 6% of all qualitative research was conducted online last year.

 The use of social media is pervasive.
 There’s an almost universal penetration of high-speed internet.
 And almost all consumers have access to some form of digital communication.
 But in spite of all that, studies still show that only a small percentage of qualitative research projects are conducted online.